nuxt/website-v2/content/fr/integrations/deployments/surge.md

 ---
 template: guide
 title: Surge
-description: How to deploy Nuxt.js app with Surge?
+description: How to deploy Nuxt app with Surge?
 target: Static
 category: deployment
 logo: "/img/modules/categories/deployment.svg"
 ---

-Nuxt.js gives you the possibility to host your web application on any static hosting like [Surge](https://surge.sh/) for example.
+Nuxt gives you the possibility to host your web application on any static hosting like [Surge](https://surge.sh/) for example.

 To deploy on Surge, first install it on your computer: